rancher/os/docs/running-rancheros/workstation/docker-machine/index.md

 ### Using Docker Machine

 You can use `docker-machine` to launch VMs for various providers.
-Currently only Virtual Box and AWS are supported
+Currently only VirtualBox and AWS are supported.

-#### Using Docker Machine with Virtual Box
+#### Using Docker Machine with VirtualBox

-We'll show you how simple it is to use with Virtual Box.

 Before moving forward, you'll need to have VirtualBox installed.
 Download it directly from [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
 Once you have VirtualBox and Docker Machine installed, it's just one command to get RancherOS running.